artemvlasiuk/phone-catalog/README.md

 * React: Leveraging the React library to create interactive interfaces.
 * Redux Toolkit: Managing application state using Redux Toolkit for efficient and scalable state management.
 * TypeScript: Applying TypeScript for enhanced stability, type support, and increased productivity.
+* React Router: Implementing routing with React Router for navigation and rendering of different pages.
 * SCSS (Sass): Utilizing SCSS for styling to maintain scalable and maintainable CSS code.
 ***
 ### Launch instructions: